truenas/documentation/static/includes/AddManualSSHConnection.md

    {{< trueimage src="/images/SCALE/Credentials/NewSSHConnectAuthenticationManual.png" alt="Manual Authentication Settings" id="Manual Authentication Settings" >}}

    a.
-Enter a host name or host IP address for the remote non-TrueNAS system as a valid URL.
+Enter the remote system host name or IP address.
       An IP address example is *https://10.231.3.76*.
       This is a required field.

    b.
 Enter the port number of the remote system to use for the SSH connection.

    c.
-Enter a user name for logging into the remote system in **Username**.
+Enter the username of the remote system you wish to connect to in **Username**.

    d.
 Select the private key from the SSH key pair that you use to transfer the public key on the remote NAS from the **Private Key** dropdown.